 Enzymes and their Inibitors.
 These small conferences provide excellent opportunities to meet and talk with colleagues, which is especially valuable for students, postdoctoral fellows, and those

 new to an area of investigation.
-Attendance is limited, so be sure
+Attendance is very limited, so apply early:

 The next Hemostasis Gordon Research Conference, chaired jointly by Jorge Di Paola and Jim Morrissey, will be held in the summer of 2016 (most likely, late in July) at the Waterville Valley Resort in Waterville, NH, USA.
 Abstracts can be submitted for poster presentations.
-This meeting will be preceded by a two-day Gordon Research Seminar on Hemostasis from July 26-27, 2014 at the same same site, for postdocs and graduate students.
+This meeting will be preceded by a special two-day 2014 Gordon Research Seminar on Hemostasis from July 26-27, 2014 for postdocs and graduate students.
 More information will be available when the conference has been approved & scheduled.